 As mentioned, cyber security is not just up to the IT team or offsite team responsible for managing cyber security for small businesses.
 This means that employees need to be across the signs of malware, ransomware, phishing, Botnet/DDos attacks, and other malicious attacks.
-As well as due to a lack of vigiliance (such as clicking a suspicious pop-up), data breaches can occur from software and hardware not being kept updated and properly protected.
+As well as due to a lack of vigilance (such as clicking a suspicious pop-up), data breaches can occur from software and hardware not being kept updated and properly protected.
 This could cause an application to provide a hacker access to the data it’s designed to protect.
 Now you can see why audits are so important!

 Devices that access data need to be secure.
-In the age of BYOD, having a proper mobile management system in place is of utmost important.
+In the age of BYOD, having a proper mobile management system in place is of utmost importance.
 This means that company data that is accessed on employee’s personal devices can be removed via remotely wiping company apps in the case of a lost or compromised device.
 Accessing company data and apps via an insecure network can also be a doorway for hackers.
 Through mobile management, the networks that can be used to access these apps and data can be controlled.

 Educate your team and users

 Human error still remains a top reason for data breaches, even in small businesses.
 No matter how much you invest in your businesses data security, if you don’t train and educate your employees on their role in minimising risk you will be an easier target for hackers than a company that hasn’t invested as much in software, but have thoroughly trained their employees.

 In Australia, one in three data breaches are the result of human error.
 These figures are taken from the Notifiable Data Breaches Scheme 12-month Insights Report.
 There seems to be a way of thinking that an attack won’t happen within a small company, and people only care about security once they themselves have been attacked.
 You need to work to mitigate this attitude within your company through comprehensive employee education.
 This should cover how to recognise and report a breach and, importantly, how to avoid becoming a victim altogether.